Amar-C-A/Attrition-Rate/README.md

 # Attrition-Rate
-Attrition rate using Decision Tree
+Attrition rate using Decision Tree and KNN Modules